aws-samples/aws-reinvent-trivia-game/pipelines/README.md

 * pipeline.ts: Generic pipeline class that defines an infrastructure-as-code pipeline
 * api-base-image-pipeline.ts: Builds and publishes the base Docker image for the backend API service
 * api-service-pipeline.ts: Builds and deploys the backend API service to Fargate
+* api-service-codedeploy-pipeline.ts: Builds and deploys the backend API service to Fargate with CodeDeploy
 * static-site-pipeline.ts: Provisions infrastructure for the static site, like a CloudFront distribution and an S3 bucket, plus bundles and uploads the static site pages to the site's S3 bucket
 * chat-bot-pipeline.ts: Builds and deploys the chat bot Lambda function and Lex model

-In templates/ directory:
-* trivia-backend-codedeploy-blue-green.template.yaml: Template for deploying the backend API service using CodeDeploy, instead of using CloudFormation for deployments.
-This is an alternative to api-service-pipeline.ts listed above.

 ## Prep